 Here’s what you need to know about pet travel on Cathay Pacific.
-You can get further details on the airline’s website, or by contacting our pet travel experts here at Starwood Animal Transport.
+You can find additional details on the airline’s website, or by contacting our pet travel experts here at Starwood.

-Cathay Pacific and Cathay Dragon do not allow fighting dog breeds (for safety reasons) or brachycephalic dogs and cats (due to health concerns) under any circumstances.
-If your pet is listed below, you will have to choose a different airline for their travel.
+Cathay Pacific does not allow the breeds below to travel for safety and health reasons.
+If your pet is listed below, you will have to choose a different airline for their travels.

 - Boston Terrier

 - Brussels Griffon

 - Lhasa Apso